 Son of Medusa.
 The resident casketball captain, he's well known and well loved at school.
-His freaky flaw is his stone powers, though the effect wears off after 24 hours.
+His freaky flaw is his powers to turn people/monsters to stone, though the effect wears off after 24 hours.

 Blessed with Suck: His stone gaze.
-He is able to control it where the petrification will only last for 24 hours.
+Nowadays, he is able to control it so it wears off after 24 hours.
 When he was a kid, he accidentally stoned his first pet, Smokey.
 It's supposed to wear off on the anniversary, but Deuce doesn't know which one.
 Awww.

-Cool Shades: He wears them at all times so he doesn’t turn anyone into stone.
+Cool Shades: He wears them at all times so he doesn't accidentally turn anyone into stone.

-Fantastic Racism: In her diary, it appears that zombies are not well liked for being hard to understand and their sluggish behavior.
+Fantastic Racism: In her diary, she implies that that zombies are not well liked for being hard to understand and their sluggish behavior.
 Ghoulia even buys a "Zombies are Monsters too" shirt to make a statement, but can't bear to wear it openly.

-"Freaky Friday" Flip: "Freaky Fridate" has this happen with Cleo when Cleo accidentally touch one of Daddy's idols that Ghoulia's holding.
+"Freaky Friday" Flip: "Freaky Fridate" has this happen with Cleo when Cleo accidentally touches one of Daddy's idols that Ghoulia's holding.

 Frozen Face: Though she can occasionally force a rather pained-looking Unsmile, a groan, or even, in the case of the webisode "Mad Science Fair", a truly epic Slasher Smile that only manages to dodge being terrifying by happening as she finally gets back at Cleo for using her.